Chronology 2: 1600 to 1799

 CHARLES I

-1628 Title of Earl of Chesterfield given to the Stanhope family [who have little or no connection with the town].
+1628 Title of Earl of Chesterfield given to the Stanhope family.
+They have who have little or no connection with the town.

 1631 (July 21) Charles I. confirmed the charters of preceding monarchs, and granted four fairs to Chesterfield: February 28, May 4, for two days, July 4, and September 14, for eight days.